Appendix – Switch Auto-provisioning

 SW upgrade:

-At this stage, the currently installed MLNX-OS software version is checked for all discovered switches, and is upgraded to the supplied software image version, if needed.Note
+At this stage, the currently installed MLNX-OS software version is checked for all discovered switches, and is upgraded to the supplied software image version, if needed.Warning

 The supplied MLNX-OS software version must be v3.6.3130 or above.